The extremely stretchy PERFORMANCE SHIRT will delight all Shirt fans for whom freedom of movement is important.

 In addition, the material is a real lightweight - ideal for everyone who maintains an active lifestyle and wants to rely on a high-performance Shirt.

-This structured MODERN FIT long-sleeved Shirt definitely brings sporty elegance into your wardrobe.
+This printed SLIM FIT long-sleeved Shirt will definitely bring sporty elegance to your wardrobe.

-The slightly tailored cut and the timeless Classic Kent collar give this Shirt a modern touch.
+The figure-hugging cut and the fashionable shark collar give this Shirt a modern touch.

 Combine this super stretchy Shirt however you like - with a suit in the office or casual with Jeans and sneakers in your free time.
 You will get a lot of compliments for it.